Art Deco in the United States: Skyscrapers

-The Art Deco style had been born in Paris, but no buildings were permitted in that city which were higher than Notre Dame Cathedral (with the sole exception of the Eiffel Tower).
+The Art Deco style had been born in Paris, but no buildings were permitted in that city which were higher than Notre Dame Cathedral with the exception of the Eiffel Tower.
 As a result, the United States soon took the lead in building tall buildings.
 The first skyscrapers had been built in Chicago in the 1880s in the Beaux-Arts or neoclassical style.
-In the 1920s, New York architects used the new Art Deco style to build the Chrysler Building and the Empire State Building.
+In the 1920s, New York City architects used the new Art Deco style to build the Chrysler Building and the Empire State Building.
 The Empire State building was the tallest building in the world for forty years.

 The decoration of the interior and exterior of the skyscrapers was classic Art Deco, with geometric shapes and zigzag patterns.
 The Chrysler Building, by William Van Alen (1928–30), updated the traditional gargoyles on Gothic cathedrals with sculptures on the building corners in the shape of Chrysler radiator ornaments.

-Another major landmark of the style was the RCA Victor Building (now the General Electric Building), by John Walter Cross.
+Another major landmark of the style was the RCA Victor Building, now the General Electric Building, by John Walter Cross.
 It was covered from top to bottom with zig-zags and geometric patterns, and had a highly ornamental crown with geometric spires and lightning bolts of stone.
 The exterior featured bas-relief sculptures by Leo Friedlander and Lee Lawrie, and a mosaic by Barry Faulkner that required more than a million pieces of enamel and glass.

 While the skyscraper Art Deco style was mostly used for corporate office buildings, it also became popular for government buildings, since all city offices could be contained in one building on a minimal amount of land.
-The city halls of Los Angeles, California and Buffalo, New York were built in the style, as well as the new capital building of the State of Louisiana.
+The city halls of Los Angeles, California and Buffalo, New York were built in the style, and the new state capital building in Baton Rouge, Louisiana.